Wolfbatcat/ao3-rose-pine/readme.md

     - `theme_rosepinecool.css` (Rosé Pine Cool)
 3. Set it to **Parent Only** and submit.
 4. (Optional) Want a skin that switches between light and dark mode automatically?
 Create a second theme and under **Advanced → Choose @media**, set: `(prefers-color-scheme: light)` or `(prefers-color-scheme: dark)`.
 Set your first theme to the other `prefers-color-scheme`.
+    - **Note:** If you prefer to switch skins manually but want a more convenient method, check out my [AO3: Skin Switcher](https://greasyfork.org/en/scripts/551820-ao3-skin-switcher) script.
+It lets you change skins from any page on the site without losing your place.

 </details>